Hook, Hart: Transport

 Hook has one of the few national TaxiBus services.

 There is the main line rail station mentioned above and direct access to the M3 motorway, as well as the A30 connecting local towns such as Basingstoke and Yateley.
 Southampton Airport is 56 km to the south and London Heathrow Airport is 53 km away to the northeast.
 The far smaller Blackbushe Airport municipal air facility is 10.5 km to the east, near Yateley.
 Many residents commute to the larger local towns of Basingstoke, Winchester, Reading, Camberley, Fleet and Farnborough, with some travelling further afield to Southampton, Bracknell and London.

 Education

-In Hook, there are a number of local schools.
+Hook has a number of local schools.
 They are: